 Biography

 Brandon Trask is an assistant professor of law at the University of Manitoba and an adjunct fellow at St. John’s College.
-He is a clinical professor at the Faculty of Law, with responsibility for supervising the work of the Rights Clinic.
+He is a clinical professor at the Faculty of Law.
+He founded the Rights Clinic at Robson Hall in 2022 and continues to be a co-supervisor of the Rights Clinic’s project work.

-Professor Trask’s research focuses primarily on the areas of criminal law and evidence, constitutional law (with an emphasis on the Charter), and green criminology, as well as areas related to progressive law and economics.
+Professor Trask’s research focuses primarily on the areas of criminal law and evidence, constitutional law (with an emphasis on the Charter), and disability and the law (with a particular focus on mental health and criminal law), as well as areas related to progressive law and economics.

 Professor Trask is originally from Winnipeg.
 He worked for the Government of Manitoba as a research and policy analyst in the Office of Canada-US and International Relations while he was an undergraduate student in the University of Manitoba’s Global Political Economy Program.
 After two years of undergraduate studies, Professor Trask was admitted to Robson Hall in 2009.
 He graduated with his Juris Doctor (JD) in 2012, after gaining litigation experience through his time as a volunteer with the University Law Centre and through his work as a summer student with Thompson Dorfman Sweatman LLP.